AVSystem/developer-zone/docs/Anjay_integrations/Implementing_LwM2M_objects_on_RaspberryPi.md

       ```
       $ sudo svetovid-fsdmtool generate --object 3345 --output-dir /etc/svetovid/dm --generator python`
       ```

+    !!! tip
-Analyze the resource implementation in the `/etc/svetovid/dm/3345` folder.
-For more details, see (https://github.com/AVSystem/Svetovid-raspberry-client).
+        You can analyze the resource implementation in the `/etc/svetovid/dm/3345` folder.
+For more details, see the [Svetovid page on GitHub](https://github.com/AVSystem/Svetovid-raspberry-client).

-0. Type in the terminal:
+0. Type in the terminal: `cd /etc/svetovid/dm/3345/resources ./5550 read`.

-    `cd /etc/svetovid/dm/3345/resources
-     ./5550 read`

 You should be able to see a default value reported in the command-line terminal.

-0. In home directory, create the file ``~/button_object_forwarder.py` and paste the following into it:
+0. In home directory, create the file `~/button_object_forwarder.py` and paste the following into it:

 === "SenseHat"
     ```
       from sense_hat import SenseHat
       from time import sleep
       from fsdm import KvStore